-We are independent from the Company in accordance with the International Code of Ethics for Professional Accountants (including the International Standards of Independence) issued by the International Ethics Standards Board for Accountants (IESBA Code of Ethics) and the ethics requirements of the Association of Certified Public Accountants of Costa Rica that are relevant to our audit of the financial statements.
-We have fulfilled our other ethics responsibilities in accordance with the IESBA Code of Ethics.
+We are independent from the Company in accordance with the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA Code) and the ethics requirements of the Colegio de Contadores Públicos de Costa Rica (Institute of Chartered Accountants of Costa Rica), and with the requirements of the Regulations of External Auditors Applicable to the Subjects Audited by SUGEF, SUGEVAL, SUPEN and SUGESE, that are relevant to our audit of the financial statements in Costa Rica.
+We have fulfilled our other ethical responsibilities in accordance with the IESBA Code.